MaskRay/maskray.me/source/_posts/2020-11-26-all-about-symbol-versioning.md

 Usually versioned symbols are only defined in shared objects, but executables can have defined versioned symbols as well.
 (When a shared object is updated, the old symbols are retained so that other shared objects do not need to be relinked, and executable files usually do not provide versioned symbols for other shared objects to reference.)

+In the `.gnu.version` section (described by the `DT_VERSYM` tag), each symbol is assigned a version index:

+- Unversioned undefined symbols use index 0.
+However, LLD before 22 and GNU ld versions between 2.35 and 2.45 use index 1.
+See <https://sourceware.org/bugzilla/show_bug.cgi?id=33577#c34>
+- Versioned undefined symbols use index >= 2
+- Unversioned defined symbols use index 1
+- Versioned defined symbols use index >= 2

+Defined symbols of index 0 are local and should not have an entry in `.dynsym` or `.gnu.version`.

 ### Example